arXiv/arxiv-submission-core/docs/source/architecture.rst

     projections of submission state that support query/read operations and that are compatible with legacy components.

-- A set of :ref:`core submission interface services <core-interface-services>` will provide UIs and APIs to support various submission and moderation workflows.
+- A set of :ref:`core submission interface services <interface-services>` will provide UIs and APIs to support various submission and moderation workflows.
 Those services will utilize the the core command/event package (above).